 Compiled by Katharine Hansen, Ph.D.

-What if you’re more interested in starting your own business than working for someone else?
+But what if you’re more interested in starting your own business than working for someone else?
 Informational interviews are terrific for finding out more about what it takes to be a successful entrepreneur.

 Here are questions to consider asking entrepreneurs when you interview them: